 Keep in mind that components like your CPU and MOBO must be compatible with one another; RAM is another component that must be compatible with both your CPU and MOBO.
 GPUs are pretty much universal and as long as you have enough power there aren’t many compatibility concerns beyond size.

 Beyond those 11 core items, you’ll also need a few extra peripherals.
-Generally speaking, one should set at least $200-$300 aside for these items.
+Generally speaking, one should set at least $200-$300 aside for just the items on the first list.

 We’re talking about items such as: